 Most variants of the BAe 146/Avro RJ have been certificated for use on unpaved runways and can be supplied with a BAE Systems unpaved runway protection kit that protects the aircraft from potential fuselage damage from runway debris.

-But as Stephen Morrison, Head of Flight Operations Support at BAE Systems Regional Aircraft at Prestwick explained, up until now such unpaved runway operations have been payload and range-restricted due to the imposition of a Maximum Take-off Weight (MTOW) reduction.
+But as Stephen Morrison, Head of Flight Operations Support at BAE Systems Air Prestwick at Prestwick explained, up until now such unpaved runway operations have been payload and range-restricted due to the imposition of a Maximum Take-off Weight (MTOW) reduction.

 He said: “This reduction was because of an increased structural ‘bump factor’ which was applied to maintain the same factored ground loads as for paved runway loads.
 Historically in the BAe 146/Avro RJ programme there had only been limited flight testing of operations from unpaved runways with fully instrumented aircraft as market demand had been limited at the time.